 7. Taking an interest in what he is into

 You do not have to share the hobby.
-Asking one real question about the thing he cares about — and listening to the answer — signals that his inner life matters to you.
-The interest in him is what he notices, not the subject.
+You do not have to enjoy it, understand it, or pretend to be enthusiastic about it.
+Asking one real question about the thing he cares about — and actually listening to the answer — signals that his inner life matters to you, that you are curious about what engages him, that his enthusiasms are not simply background noise to be tolerated.
+The interest in him is what registers, not the subject matter.

 8. Praising who he is, not just what he does or how he looks